 Is Credit Karma Accurate?

+How accurate is Credit Karma?
+Hmm.
 This is tough to answer.
-For example, I recently applied for and got approved for the Chase Ink card and it’s awesome 60,000 bonus points.
+For example, I recently applied for and got approved for the Chase Sapphire Reserve card and its awesome 100,000 bonus points.
 But Credit Karma doesn’t show the credit card in my account, so the accuracy of my just updated credit score may be in question.

 However, Credit Karma does give you the ability to connect accounts such as credit cards that aren’t yet listed.
 Perhaps this will speed up the process and lead to better accuracy in the future.